freebasic/fbfrog/readme.txt

-  fbfrog -- C-to-FreeBASIC header translator
+  fbfrog -- FreeBASIC binding creation tool
-  Copyright (C) 2011 - 2012  Daniel C. Klauer <daniel.c.klauer[at]web.de>
+  Copyright (C) 2011 - 2013  Daniel C. Klauer <daniel.c.klauer[at]web.de>

   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by